Consulting

 Cons

-Limited Advanced Features: Capsule CRM lacks many of the CRM features that are considered must-haves for consultants, including reporting analytics, relationship intelligence, and mass email.
+Limited Advanced Features: Capsule CRM lacks many CRM features considered essential for consultants, including reporting, analytics, relationship intelligence, and bulk emailing.

-Limited Mobile App: Their mobile application does not provide the full functionality of the desktop version.
-Compared to the other players on this list that have more robust mobile apps.
+Limited Mobile App: The mobile app does not provide full functionality compared to the desktop version.
+Compared to the other players on this list, who have more robust mobile apps.

 Limited Customer Support: As a lower-tiered CRM, customer support options may be limited, especially for busy consultants.